ronelkakos/U.S.-Traveling-Guide-Website/README.md

 # U.S. Traveling Guide Website

-(Created and finished around early March)
+(Created and finished around early March 2024)

 My first project in a JavaScript course, where I added JavaScript functions and elements throughout an HTML website that I created about a guide to Traveling and Vacationing across certain cities in the U.S. I created a guide on traveling to New York City, Orlando, and Las Vegas.
 I added JavaScript functions such as a budget calculator, where you can input how much it'll cost for certain categories for the trip along with tax being calculated.
 I also added a JavaScript selection that let's you pick your find activities selections, and it'll give you places to visit.
 I added images and designed throughout the website.
 Enjoy reading the guide on my site.